WordPress/two-factor/readme.txt

 For more history, see [this post](https://georgestephanis.wordpress.com/2013/08/14/two-cents-on-two-factor/).

+Please report any potential security issues to the [WordPress HackerOne](https://hackerone.com/wordpress) program.

 = Actions & Filters =

 Here is a list of action and filter hooks provided by the plugin: